Sapheosaur: Skull

 The postorbital region of the skull (behind the eyes) is lengthened and expanded in this group to such a point that it is longer than the preorbital region (in front of the eyes).
 Although clevosaurs also had skulls which were largest in the postorbital region, they evolved such a feature through different means, namely the preorbital region being shortened.
 The upper temporal fenestrae (a pair of large holes on the top of the rear part of the skull) are long but fairly thin, a feature also known in Vadasaurus and Palaeopleurosaurus, potential relatives of the group.
 Each upper temporal arch, which separates the upper temporal fenestrae from the lower temporal fenestrae (on the sides of the skull), is broad.
 Sapheosaurs, like other sphenodonts, had acrodont teeth which grew directly from the bone and could not be replaced.
-At least one known sapheosaur specimen (the holotype of Sapheosaurus) had its teeth completely worn away so that it was functionally toothless.
-However, it was later shown that Sapheosaurus possessed tooth plates similar to those of Oenosaurus, which was subsequently recovered as part of the group.
+Historically Sapheosaurus was thought to be toothless.
+However, it was later shown that Sapheosaurus and Oenosaurus possessed tooth plates on the upper and lower jaws, formed by the fusion of maxillary and dentary teeth.
+Tooth plates are now thought to be characteristic of all sapheosaurs.
+They are thought to have been used for crushing hard shelled organisms (durophagy).